Miyazaki’s Taiyo no Tamago (Sun Egg) mango is the most expensive fruit in Japan — premium-grade single mangoes can hit ¥10,000 at department stores.

 - Allergies: mango is in the cashew/poison-ivy family — kids with cashew allergies should test small first

-- Sugar content: very high — share desserts to avoid sugar crash on long drives
+- Sugar content: very high — share desserts to avoid a sugar crash on long drives

 - Cash + card: most cafes take cards; carry cash for farm direct sales